Drive and Manoeuvre Trailers

 Who would select this course?

 This course has been developed and contextualised for those people who need to tow as part of their job.
 This may include those who are required to operate light/heavy vehicles, plant and Marine, as part of their day-to-day duties.

 Towing vehicles may include caravans, camper trailers, boats, horse floats, drilling rigs and earth moving machinery.
-Clients who may wish to enrol in this course (but not limited to):

 Drive and Manoeuvre a Trailer has been developed to enhance your on road and off road towing skills, by covering easy to learn techniques, which is designed from extensive experience in all types of situations involving the full range of trailers.